 The changes are good but there is a problem.
 When you open Dropbox app and link your account, it will automatically start uploading the photos from your camera roll to a new folder called Camera Uploads in your Dropbox account.
 Now, if you’ve got a lot of photos – all HD – that’s going to be a lot of space, which is not good if you have a small amount of space in your Dropbox folder.

-Here's how to disable automatic photos upload in Dropbox on iPhone / iPad:
+How to disable automatic photos upload in Dropbox on iPhone/iPad

-That's it.
-Dropbox will now stop automatic syncing of photos from your camera album.
+That’s it.
+Dropbox will now stop the automatic syncing of photos from your camera album.

 Dropbox, while it stays private (the Camera Uploads folder is private by default), has one other pitfall.
 If you’re using a limited-bandwidth connection (and take a ton of photos), the photo upload in Dropbox will hurt your bandwidth as well as the storage space available in your Dropbox account.